 NBC Studio 3H – 3K…Living History

 Researching all of this NBC Studio History has brought with it a revelation that hits home…literally.
-As I write, this RCA TK30 is ten feet way, just outside my office door.
+As I originally wrote this in 2012, this RCA TK30 is ten feet way, just outside my office door.
+Now it has a new, but OLD home!

-I now realize that this is the first black and white television camera ever replaced by a color television camera, but only in an honorary sense.
-I’m not sure this RCA TK30 was retired from NBC Studio 3H during its conversion to color, but it was presented to mark the occasion.
+This is the first black and white television camera ever replaced by a color television camera, but only in an honorary sense.
+This pristine RCA TK30, only a few years old was retired from NBC Studio 3H during its conversion to color, and it was presented to mark the occasion.

 This is the camera given to NBC President Pat Weaver by NBC.
 I knew that the honorary “retirement” of this camera was for his many programming accomplishments like ‘Today’, ‘Tonight’ ‘Home’ and “spectaculars”, but had until just last week forgotten how hard Pat worked, not only inside NBC on their color conversion but in Washington lobbying the FCC and other manufacturers for the acceptance of RCA’s compatible color standard.

 The part of the story I had forgotten was the circumstances of the presentation.
-Skip Jennings, the veteran ABC Los Angeles film cameraman that bought the camera from the Weavers had told ABC’s Jan Lowery that the camera was presented to Weaver on the occasion of NBC’s first color studio around 1954 or 55.
+Skip Jennings, the veteran ABC Los Angeles film cameraman that bought the camera from the Weavers had told ABC’s Jan Lowery that the camera was presented to Weaver on the occasion of the opening of NBC’s first color studio inside their 30 Rockefeller Plaza home in 1955.

-Until a few weeks ago, I thought that may have been The Colonial Theater, but now I know that the Colonial was put into color service much earlier than we thought…in late 1952.
+The first full-time color facility was The Colonial Theater was put into color service in late 1952.
 It had been converted directly from a theater, having never been a black and white facility.
-The next studio to go color was 3K which was created by combining 3H and 3F.
-On September 12, 1955 it went into service with the first color broadcast of Howdy Doody.
+The next studio to go color was NBC Studio 3K which was created by combining experimental Studio 3H and former radio Studio 3F.
+On September 12, 1955, Studio 3K went into service with the first color broadcast of Howdy Doody.

 On the left, Dave Garroway, on the right Pat Weaver.
 Pat not only created the ‘Today’ show, he brought Garroway from NBC Chicago to host it.